 REPORTED SPEECH

-Indirect speech focuses more on the content of what someone said rather than their exact words:
+speech focuses more on the content of what someone said rather than their exact

 “I’m sorry,” said Mark. (direct)